-How much deposit you need to buy a property depends on your circumstances and what it is exactly what you are trying to do.
-Here we explore how much you might need given your own personal situation.
+It is your circumstances that will dictate the amount of deposit you will need for a property and the process of what you are trying to do.
+Here we explore how much deposit may be required, given your personal situation.

-Many of the specialist lenders want you to put down at least 15% deposit if you have a poor credit history, once again as above this is simply to reduce their risk in case a repossession occurs.
-It is much more difficult to obtain this type of mortgage than it was in the mid-2000s but it’s not impossible.
+The majority of the specialist lenders will require at least 15% deposit if you have a poor credit history.
+As touched upon earlier in this article, this is simply to reduce their risk in case a repossession occurs.
+It is a lot harder to obtain this type of mortgage than it was in the mid-2000s but, not entirely impossible.

-If you are buying as a sitting tenant at a discount from the open market value, from a family member or if you qualify for a discount under the Right to Buy scheme then normally you don’t need to put any of your own money in as the equity is already “built-in” to the deal.
+If you are buying as a sitting tenant and your landlord or family member has given you a discount from the open market value, or if you qualify for a discount under the Right to Buy scheme, then normally you don’t need to put any of your own money in as deposit.
+This is due to the equity being already “built-in” to the deal.